All the stops

 before Him, lost in wonder, love and praise.

-illness in May 2011, and at her thanksgiving service at
+Read to Margaret during her illness in May 2011, and at her thanksgiving service at St John's, West Ealing on June 22nd.

 St John's ceased to have a robed, formal choir in the 1970s and introduced a contemporary worship band, which I have led or played in since the late 1980s, but would normally include at least one hymn accompanied by the organ in the morning service.
 The practise was discontinued after Margaret's death as there was then no regular organist, and the cost of maintaining the pipe organ is becoming prohibitive.
 The organ is stil used occasionally at weddings, funerals and the carol service, but "all the stops" and manuals no longer work.